 You don’t have to be a married couple.
 You don’t have to be straight.
 You don’t have to own your home.
 You don’t have to be young.
 At Capstone Foster Care, the minimum age limit for foster carers is 21.

-If you’re interested in learning more about fostering, the first thing to do is call Capstone Foster Care for a preliminary chat with one of our recruitment coordinators.
+If you’re interested in learning more about fostering, the first thing to do is call Capstone Foster Care for a preliminary chat with one of our fostering advisors.
 It only takes a few questions to know if this is the right career for you.
 You will not be pressured into making a decision.
 Take your time.
 Once you express interest in fostering, our staff will visit your home.
 This gives you an opportunity to ask more questions and us the chance to see if you have the space necessary.
 If you prefer you can begin with a call to your local authority for preliminary information.

 The next step is for you to fill out an application form and a social worker begins the assessment process.
 The social worker will visit your home several times and get to know you and your household and learn about your experience with children.